 Once a month I sit down with my meal planner and write down events that could affect our meal plan.
 I always recommend starting your plan with your calendar- your family’s schedule, to make sure your meal plan is working FOR you, not against you!
 This takes things one simple step further by already having those things in my meal planner, I just flip to the monthly calendar and see where I need to adjust my plan for my schedule.
 I also use my meal planner for planning weekly meals and grocery lists.
-You can get my meal planning printables when you sign up for my free meal planning challenge this September.

 Ok, onto my routine!